Goodwill Industries: Operations

-When merchandise cannot be sold at a normal Goodwill store, it is taken to a "Goodwill Outlet" or "Bargain Store" where items are mostly sold by weight, with prices ranging from $0.49 to $1.89 per pound, depending on the location.
+When merchandise cannot be sold at a normal Goodwill store, it is taken to a "Goodwill Outlet" or "Bargain Store" where items are mostly sold by weight, with prices ranging from about $0.49 to $1.89 per pound, depending on the location.
 The wide selection and massive discounts on a variety of household goods typically attract a fervent following of regular customers, some of whom make a full-time living buying and re-selling goods.
-There are also many vendors who buy this merchandise in bulk, and they send the merchandise to third-world countries.
+Many vendors buy this merchandise in bulk and send the merchandise to third-world countries.